VigneshVSV/thing-control-panel/README.md

 Supported ops are
 - read, write & observe property
 - invoke action
-- subscribe event
+- subscribe & unsubscribe event

 Whenever an operation is executed, the output is printed in the console below.
 Its recommended to install a JSON viewer for your web browser, like [this](https://chromewebstore.google.com/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh).

+Credentials or security definitions are not supported yet, sorry, please feel free to add support for it.
+The client is built on top of node-wot so all node-wot features can, in principle, be supported.

 You can then load the console entries in a new tab and read it in a correctly formatted way or download it for other purposes.
 Edit the number of entries that can stored in the console output by setting the value of "Max Entries" from the drop down.
 More entries will take more RAM, but useful for capturing events or eventful measurement data directly in the GUI.

 ##### Contributors welcome.
-Feel free to also propose new ideas.
+Feel free to also propose new ideas or add more ops.
 There are also similar projects available from Web of Things community.

 ### To Do